 Have you ever asked yourself How much water does your household use per day?
-Of course, that usage depends on the number of people in your household and your lifestyle.
+Of course, that usage depends on the number of people in your household, your lifestyle, and other factors.

 In the U.S., the average water used per person (per capita) is somewhere between 80 and 110 gallons per day.
 The average family uses about 300 gallons of water per day.